Mind and Body

 "How can it be," Einstein asked in wonderment, "that mathematics, being after all a product of human thought independent of experience, is so admirably appropriate to the objects of reality?"
 Frenkel's take on this is very different from Einstein's.
 For Frenkel, mathematical structures are among the "objects of reality"; they are very bit as real as anything in the physical or mental world.
 Moreover, they are not the product of human thought; rather, they exist timelessly, in a Platonic realm of their own, waiting to be discovered by mathematicians.
 The conviction that mathematics has a reality that transcends the human mind is not uncommon among its practitioners, especially great ones like Frenkel and [Robert] Langlands, Sir Roger Penrose and Kurt Godel.
 It derives from the way that strange patterns and correspondences unexpectedly emerge, hinting at something hidden and mysterious.
 Who put those patterns there?
 They certainly don't seem to be of our making.More recently, another philosopher, T.M.
 Scanlon has also suggested that certain objects exist "outside of space and time", not part of the material world (Being Realistic About Reasons, 2014). different from the one covered by the natural sciences.

-Scanlon argues that normative reasons are not simply derived from
+normative reasons are not simply derived from something else,

-something else, like a person's attitudes or desires that might
+like a person's attitudes or desires that might justify his

-justify his behavior.
-In fact, the driver's behavior is
+behavior.
+In fact, the driver's behavior is justified by

-justified by appeal to something that exists independent of his or
+appeal to something that exists independent of his or anyone's

-reason.
-(For an exposition of Sanlon's theory, see
+(For an exposition of Sanlon's theory, see "Listening to Reason"

-point in mentioning Scanlon's work is that Popper and Eccles are
+mentioning Scanlon's work is that Popper and Eccles are not

 observer-independent existence but which are not part of the